 After 10 years of studying, working, and living in 7 countries in three continents, I have started my position as a Graduate Assistant-PhD in the Institute of Geography and Sustainability (IGD) of the University of Lausanne, under the supervision of Christian Kull.

-My doctoral research focuses on 'alternative agricultures' in Switzerland and Morocco - forms of peasant agro-ecology that have persisted or emerged outside of agricultural planning and state control - with the idea that these forms of agriculture contain within them answers to one or more of the problems generated by agrobusiness and agroindustry.
-I mobilize Ernst Bloch's concept of Concrete Utopia(s) and a Community Economies perspective in order to explore the extent to which these spaces of experimentation and survival carry within them the seeds for imagining and implementing socially more just and ecologically more viable agri-food futures.
-To do so, I focus on the multiple dimensions – economic, political, historic, cultural, socio-ecological and emotional – that (re)make peasant experiences, experiments and struggles in these two countries.
+My doctoral research focuses on alternative agricultures in Switzerland and Morocco - forms of peasant agro-ecology that have persisted or emerged outside of agricultural planning and agro-industry - with the idea that these forms of agriculture carry within them the seeds for imagining and implementing socially more just and ecologically more viable agri-food futures.
+I adopt a Community Economies approach to study the more-than-human relations constituting these agricultures.
+I focus on the multiple dimensions – economic, political, historic, cultural, socio-ecological and embodied – that (re)make these farming experiences in both countries.

 At the IGD, I also coordinate the Agroecology Initiative.